 The cable fixation must be designed in such a way that it does not require additional physical effort when mating.
 Squeezing/damaging the cable by the fixing elements is not allowed.
 Fixing with cable ties is only allowed on taped surfaces.
-For fixing inline connections only fixing elements of MD ELEKTRONIK GmbH are allowed.
+For fixing inline connections only fixing elements of the MD Group are allowed.